sebbes333/identify/README.md

 eg: `identify([]).subType` returns: `"array"` instead of `"object"` that `typeof` would return.
 `identify()` returns an object containing 2 properties: `.type` & `.subType`.

-`.type` is the same as `typeof` in case you need a more general matching, but `.subType` tries to be as specific as posible, you usually want to use `.subType` (I am thinking of removing `.type` & only return `.subType` directly as a string, but I will wait to see what your feedback says about it).
+`.type` is the same as `typeof` in case you need a more general matching, but `.subType` tries to be as specific as posible, you usually want to use `.subType`.

 All output strings will always be turned to lowercase, for consistency & ease of writing.